petermcd/monzo-api/docs/source/developers.rst

 Distributing Package
 -------------------------------------

+Distributing the package should no longer be required.
+Github actions automatically upload the generated .tar.gz and .whl files.

 Prior to being able to upload a package to Pypi you first need to create an API key,once obtained create a file called .pypirc in %homepath% with the following details, replacing API_TOKEN with the real API token.